Sarkisian, Bama stars deliver big numbers in OC's finale - WHIZ News

 Left tackle Alex Leatherwood won the Outland Trophy as the top interior lineman and Landon Dickerson (out with a knee injury for the playoffs) won the Rimington Trophy as the best center.

 Smith had 12 catches for 215 yards and three touchdowns in the first half.
-And when he left with a right hand injury early in third quarter, Sarkisian dialed up tight end Jahleel Billingsley and backup tailback Brian Robinson Jr. Then Jones found Slade Bolden for his first career touchdown catch.
+And when he left with a dislocated finger on his right hand early in the third quarter, Sarkisian dialed up tight end Jahleel Billingsley and backup tailback Brian Robinson Jr. Then Jones found Slade Bolden for his first career touchdown catch.

 Jones passed for 464 yards and five touchdowns.
 Harris ran for two touchdowns and caught a scoring pass.